 FOOD SECURITY SNAPSHOT

-Another record cereal crop was gathered in 2013
+Another above-average cereal crop was gathered in 2014

-Humanitarian assistance continues to be needed mostlyfor Malian refugees in the northern Sahel region
+Humanitarian assistance continues to be needed mostly for Malian refugees in northern Sahel region

-Reflecting two consecutive years of good production, markets remain generally well supplied and coarse grains prices have remained significantly lower than the 2012 crisi-affected levels.
-For example, in Ouagadougou, millet prices have been mostly stable since January 2013 and in Decmber they were 14 percent below their levels two years earlier.
-Similarly, prices of imported rice, mainly consumed in urban centres, have remained relatively stable in recent months, in line with trends in international markets.
+Reflecting three consecutive years of good production, markets remain generally well supplied and coarse grains prices have remained mostly stable over the last two years.
+Similarly, prices of imported rice, mainly consumed in urban centres, have remained at almost the same level since 2010, in line with trends in international markets.
 Overall, food prices are likely to continue to follow normal patterns, in view of the relatively high supply levels in neighbouring countries and the declining international rice prices.